-Anne Bancroft (The Graduate and Agnes of God) plays teacher Anne Sullivan, who is hired by a wealthy Southern family to teach their deaf, blind, and mute daughter, Helen Keller (Patty Duke, Valley of Dolls), how to communicate with the outside world.
+Anne Bancroft (The Graduate) plays teacher Anne Sullivan, who is hired by a wealthy Southern family to teach their deaf, blind, and mute daughter, Helen Keller (Patty Duke, Valley of Dolls), how to communicate with the outside world.

 Reaction & Thoughts:

-True greatness is very hard to define.
-It can’t be quantified in an ordinary manner, nor can it be attributed lightly.
-Some people are so mysteriously great that no book, movie, or play could fail in capturing a little bit of their magic.
-Such a person is Helen Keller, the remarkable woman who, regardless of never gaining her sight and hearing, eventually graduated from college with honors and dedicated her life supporting the handicapped community.
-She is one of the most extraordinary people of the 20th century.
+I believe true greatness can’t be quantified in an ordinary manner, nor can it be attributed lightly.
+Let’s face it, some people are so great that no book, movie, or play could fail in capturing a bit of their magic.
+Such a person is Helen Keller, the remarkable woman who, regardless of never gaining her sight and hearing, eventually graduated from college and dedicated her entire life to support the handicapped community.

-The Miracle Worker, adapted to the screen by Gibson, and beautifully directed by Arthur Penn, is an absorbing, inspirational tale that, despite its stage origins, manages to generate a cinematic force of its own.
-Director Penn should get the most praise for succeeding in creating a movie rather than just filming a play.
-Penn, and cinematographer Ernest Caparros, use an interesting game of shadows and lights to illustrate (literally and figuratively) the world of darkness in which Keller lives.
+Written by Gibson and directed by Arthur Penn (Bonnie and Clyde), The Miracle Worker somehow betrays its stage origins.
+Penn succeeds in creating a movie rather than just filming a play.
+The director plays a game of shadows and lights to illustrate, literally and figuratively, the world of darkness in which Keller lives.

 Conclusions & Final Thoughts:

-The Miracle Worker is a powerful story about commitment, patience, endurance.
-I’ve seen the play on stage, but this movie version of the play remains unbeatable; it has two amazing performances, and Penn’s perceptive direction.
+The Miracle Worker is a powerful story about patience and endurance.
+I’ve seen the play on stage, but this movie version of the play remains unbeatable; it has two amazing performances, and Arthur Penn’s imaginative direction.
 Remade in 1979, with Patty Duke as Sullivan, and Melissa Gilbert as Helen, and yet again, in 2000.
 There is also a sequel of sorts titled The Miracle Continues (1984), with Blythe Danner as Sullivan, and Mare Winningham as Helen.
 B&W, 106 minutes, Not Rated.